kenpeter/algo1/company.md

-# sort and slide win
+# sort and slide win Q type
 # 1. sort by time in range
 # 2. sort by num max in range
 * https://leetcode.com/problems/count-zero-request-servers/ (sort by time in range)